tan-hue/multivendorx.github.io/source/includes/v1/_orders.md

 # Orders #
-WCMp Orders API allows you to list all the orders of a vendor <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs/#orders">(extends WooCommerce Orders API)</a>.
+MultiVendorX Orders API allows you to list all the orders of a vendor <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs/#orders">(extends WooCommerce Orders API)</a>.

 ## List all orders by vendor ##
 To retrieve all the orders by a vendor, make a HTTP GET request to WooCommerce's Orders API with a `vendor` parameter passed to it.